'We do want murder charges': Community outrage in wake of deadly HPD raid-turned-shootout

 "The truth of the matter is if somebody flushes all the evidence, it probably wasn't because you (didn't) use a no-knock,” Acevedo said.
 “You probably didn't have that much evidence to start with, and secondly if it’s that dangerous, we probably need to use a much higher, different type of team to go in."

-Bui said Turner and Acevedo have confirmed their attendance.
-He hasn’t heard back from the DA.
+Bui said Acevedo confirmed his attendance.
+Turner was expected to attend, but later said he would not attend.
+Bui hasn’t heard back from the DA.
 The town hall meeting will be from 6 p.m. to 9 p.m. at the THB Center on Jensen Drive in the Second Ward.

 Copyright 2019 by KPRC Click2Houston - All rights reserved.